 Reflections Unheard: Black Women in Civil Rights

 Where do black women activists fit into the epochal struggles for equality and liberation during the 1960s and 70s?
-This feature-length documentary unearths the story of black women’s political marginalisation—between the male-dominated Black Power movement and second wave feminism, which was largely white and middle class—showing how each failed to recognize black women’s overlapping racial and gender identities.
+This feature-length documentary unearths the story of black women’s political marginalisation – between the male dominated Black Power movement and second wave feminism, which was largely white and middle class – showing how each failed to recognise black women’s overlapping racial and gender identities.

 Tuesday 11 – Saturday 15 April

-Executive produced by Susan Sarandon, the film is a powerful verité portrait of trans life in rural North Carolina.
+Produced by Susan Sarandon, this film is a powerful verité portrait of trans life in rural North Carolina.
 Exiled by her family and rejected by an ex-partner, 17-year-old Spazz has no one to lean on for support.
-But when Spazz falls in love again and summons up the courage to become Cole, a strong-willed trans-man, his candid humour and steadfast, all-inclusive Christian beliefs counter the bigotry he experiences daily.
-This deeply personal documentary reveals rebirth and courage within America’s deeply conservative Bible Belt as Cole struggles to find a church that will affirm his identity and the couple's relationship.
+But when Spazz falls in love again and summons up the courage to become Cole – a strong-willed trans-man – his candid humour and steadfast all-inclusive Christian beliefs counter the bigotry he experiences daily.
+This deeply personal documentary reveals rebirth and courage within America’s deeply conservative Bible Belt as Cole struggles to find a church that will affirm his identity and the couple’s relationship.